alexrozanski/PXSourceList/README.markdown

 **PXSourceList subclasses NSOutlineView and provides much of the common styling and idiomatic behaviour of source lists for you through a clean and simple API.**

-Note that [in the OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/userexperience/conceptual/applehiguidelines/Windows/Windows.html#//apple_ref/doc/uid/20000961-CHDDIGDE), source lists are broken down into those which provide navigation for the app as a whole, and those which provide selection functionality for the window.
+Note that [in the OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/userexperience/conceptual/applehiguidelines/Windows/Windows.html#//apple_ref/doc/uid/20000961-CHDDIGDE), source lists are broken down into those which provide navigation for the app as a whole (and have a blue-grey background), and those which provide selection functionality for the window (with a white background).
 PXSourceList implements this *first* style of source list; the second type doesn’t require quite as much common customisation so would not be useful as a standalone control.

 ## Using PXSourceList